-- States have enacted more than 1,000 abortion restrictions since 1973 when abortion became legal in the United States.
+- States have enacted nearly 1,200 abortion restrictions since 1973 when abortion became legal in the United States.

 An analysis from the National Partnership for Women & Families shows that of the 353 abortion restrictions that have been introduced in just the first two months of 2016, 251 restrictions in 37 states are based on lies:

 - 150 of the restrictions are based on lies about abortion and the trusted health care professionals who provide abortion care.

 - 101 of the restrictions are based on lies about women who decide to have an abortion.